react-navigation/react-navigation.github.io/docs/getting-started.md

 sidebar_label: Getting started
 ---

-React Navigation is born from the React Native community's need for an extensible yet easy-to-use navigation solution written entirely in JavaScript (so you can read and understand all of the source), on top of powerful native primitives.

-Before you commit to using React Navigation for your project, you might want to read the [anti-pitch](pitch.md) &mdash; it will help you to understand the tradeoffs that we have chosen along with the areas where we consider the library to be deficient currently.

 ## What to expect

 If you're already familiar with React Native then you'll be able to get moving with React Navigation quickly!
 If not, you may want to read sections 1 to 4 (inclusive) of [React Native Express](http://reactnativeexpress.com/) first, then come back here when you're done.